top of page

 Comedy can be had for its own sake, to lighten a narrative, or as a mechanism to provide a moment of ‘relief’ within an emotionally fraught story.
 This is where the idea of comic relief comes from.

-According to Literarydevices.net comedy is defined as:
+According to Literarydevices.net comedy is defined as–

-…a literary work that is written to amuse or entertain a reader.
-In a comedy, characters can certainly suffer misfortune, but they are typically comedic situations with positive outcomes.
-Not all examples of comedy as a literary device are funny.
 However, its light-hearted treatment of plot and tone does allow a reader and/or audience to release emotion and tension as a satisfying escape from the mundanity of life or tragic circumstances, with the potential of gaining insight into humanity and the self.

 History of the genre

-According to the Encyclopaedia Britannica comedy originated in Ancient Greece and was associated with rites performed for the god Dionysus.
-From here they entered the world of theatre and performance, usually was typically improvised.
+From here they entered the world of theatre and performance, which was typically improvised.
 It was not initially taken seriously as an art form and was considered to be the folly of lesser poets.

-Following along with this vein of thinking, in the plays of Shakespeare comedy was still seen as a direct opposite to tragedy.
-Whereas Shakespearean tragedies revolved around deception, greed and usually ended with the hero dying.
+Shakespearean tragedies revolved around deception, greed and usually ended with the hero dying.
 Comedies, in contast, involved misunderstandings or unusual situations and resolved with a happy ending in which the heroes triumph.

 Unfortunately, comedy is often still considered a lesser art form in many respects, even though it takes a lot of skill to produce good comedy.
 The art of comedy is very subjective, which is probably why there are so many different styles.
-No one type will appeal to all types and sensibilities.

 Now that we understand more about what comedy is, let’s take a look at the common tropes to better help us understand how it is formulated.